Aurorastation/Aurora.3/vueui/README.md

 </style>
 ```
 ### Step 5: Compile
 This ui framework requres whole ui to be compiled for changes to be avavible.
-Compilation requres Node.js runtime.
+Compilation requres Node.js runtime, what is opbtainable in varous ways, most common is install from official site.
 To do initial dependency setup run `npm install` to gather all dependencies nedded for ui.
 Single compilation can be done with `npm run compile`, but if you constantly do changes, then `npm run run` is more convienient, as it compiles everything as soon as change is detected.
 # Notes
 ## Usefull APIs
 ### `SSvueui.check_uis_for_change(object)`